- About Congress

 Financial Aid Information

-Obtaining financial aid for your college education can be a daunting process.
-The Congressional Research Service prepared this guide for Members of Congress on locating and applying for financial aid.
-Updated January 2010.
+Getting financial aid for your college education can be a daunting process.
+The Congressional Research Service prepared this guide to help students locating and applying for financial aid.
+Updated February 2013.

 - Start gathering information early.